-Do you want to learn to say no without being rude, feeling guilty or like you don’t have to explain yourself?
-Let me show you how I’m learning to say no to the good so I can say yes to the best!
+Do you want to learn how to say no?
+Let me show you when to say yes and when to say no without feeling guilty or being rude.
+Learning to say no to the good so you can say yes to the best will be one of the best decisions you’ll ever make!

 I had received an invitation to an event but had no desire to go.
 It was the type of invitation where you feel highly obligated to go but desperately hope you already have something scheduled on your calendar.
 (Sigh!
 Please tell me you’ve had the same dilemma!)